 The email will also contain two .csv files, one will contain all of your matches from the test site and the other is the basis for the chart.

 If the email does NOT have the HTML attachment, it is likely your parameter settings or your particular match list do not provide enough matches to build a chart.
+Or, your range is so wide that the connection timed out prior to the collection of all data.
 A message to this effect should be found in the body of the email message.
 If a match .csv is attached, you can use it to determine better AutoCluster parameters.

 Save the HTML file to your hard drive before opening it.

-The files are named “AutoClust_company-name_profile-name_date.html”.
-If you run more than one in the same day, you’ll want to rename them as you save.
+The AutoCluster file is named “AutoClust_company-name_profile-name_date.html”.
+If the current limit of one per day is lifted and you run more than one in the same day, you’ll want to rename them as you save.